pwhittin/xtdb2ea-sql-demo/README.md

 # rlws/xtdb2

-This is a demo program meant to illustrate the use of SQL with XTDB 2.0 Early Access.
+This is a demo program that illustrates the use of SQL with XTDB 2.0 Early Access.

 This program is really just a name space with a BIG "Rich Comment" meant to be used while discussing the use of SQL with XTDB 2.0 ea.
 The program uses the data and queries